High School Partnership

 - explore career options or build on their skills.

-- High school juniors and seniors attending schools participating in the High School Partnership Scholarship Program are required to submit a special application and recommendation from their high school counselor available at their guidance office.
+- High school juniors and seniors attending schools participating in the High School Partnership Scholarship Program are required to submit a special application and recommendation from their high school counselor.
+Students can request the High School Partnership application link from their high school guidance offices.

 Participating High Schools